Trace Adkins: 2010–2014: Move to Show Dog-Universal Music

 In January 2010, Adkins parted ways with his long-time record label, Capitol Nashville, and subsequently signed with Show Dog-Universal Music.

-Adkins' first single with the label, "This Ain't No Love Song", was released on May 17, 2010, and served as the lead-off single to his ninth studio album, Cowboy's Back In Town.
+Adkins's first single with the label, "This Ain't No Love Song", was released on May 17, 2010, and served as the lead-off single to his ninth studio album, Cowboy's Back In Town.
 It debuted at number 54 on the chart for the week of May 29, 2010.
 The album's second single, "Brown Chicken, Brown Cow", released to country radio on January 10, 2011.

-Two men in a small Dodge pickup truck lost their lives after crashing into one of Trace Adkins' tour buses on February 13, 2010.
+Two men in a small Dodge pickup truck died after crashing into one of Adkins's tour buses on February 13, 2010.
 The truck was believed to have crossed the "no passing" line in the center of the road, which resulted in the crash.
-Several members of Adkins' band were aboard the bus, but were not seriously injured.
+Several members of Adkins's band were aboard the bus, but were not seriously injured.
 Adkins himself was not on board at the time.
 On October 10, 2010, Adkins sang the national anthem at Dallas Cowboys Stadium.

 On December 18, 2010, Adkins performed at WWE's annual extravaganza WWE Tribute to the Troops to amazing reception by the soldiers in attendance.
 He appeared once again in an episode of SmackDown live from Nashville, Tennessee, on May 13, 2011, as the special member of the WWE audience.

 In March 2011, Adkins released "Just Fishin", which featured his youngest daughter, Trinity, in the video, which was shot at their farm.
 The song reached number six on Billboard.
-On June 4, 2011, around 3:35 pm, Adkins' home in Brentwood, Tennessee, burned down.
-On October 20, 2011, Adkins sang the National Anthem at game two of the 2011 World Series in St. Louis.
+On June 4, 2011, around 3:35 pm, Adkins's home in Brentwood, Tennessee, burned down.
+On October 20, 2011, Adkins sang the national anthem at game two of the 2011 World Series in St. Louis.